SAVE THE DATE

 Volunteers Wanted - Wake up, smell the coffee and help refresh our households.

-BNA Litter Clean Up
+BNA Neighborhood Litter Clean-up

 BNA Clean & Green Team has organized a neighborhood-wide litter clean up along Bridgeton Road, Marine Drive & Anchor Way, Join neighbors to pick up litter and remove graffiti!

 12:00pm - Refreshments & prize giveaways will follow the clean up.